top of page

 Getting there:

-Located 1 hour from Cochin International Airport, a taxi will cost approx. 1300rs
+Located 1 hour from Cochin International Airport, an airport taxi will cost approx. 1300rs, or an uber will set you back 900rs.

 Where to stay at Cherai Beach